grafana/alloy/docs/sources/tutorials/send-logs-to-loki.md

 ## Use {{% param "FULL_PRODUCT_NAME" %}} to send logs to Loki

-This tutorial shows you how to configure {{< param "PRODUCT_NAME" >}} to collect logs from your local machine, filter non-essential log lines, send them to Loki, and use a Grafana dashboard to query and visualize the results.
+This tutorial shows you how to configure {{< param "PRODUCT_NAME" >}} to collect logs from your local machine, filter non-essential log lines, send them to Loki, and use Grafana to explore the results.

 ## Before you begin